 Given that WinkBed can handle heavy people, it can take on petite and medium sized individuals no problem.

 This mattress is available in three different firmness levels.
-They make a Soft, Luxury Firm (most popular), and Firm.
+They make a Softer, Luxury Firm (most popular), and Firmer, all of which have the innerspring/pillow top feel.

 As you can see in the graphic above, the Luxury Firm is about a medium to a medium-firm on the softness/firmness spectrum.
 This tends to be the sweet spot for a lot of sleepers.